List of EastEnders characters introduced in 2017: Ted Murray

 After their first appearance, where scenes showed Ted and Joyce having a gun, Jonathan Hughes from Radio Times said the Murrays "seemed like a harmless elderly couple, if slightly put out at being rehoused by the council due to the imminent demolition of the tower block they've lived in for 40 years."
 He questioned why "two plucky pensioners" have a pistol and if it has "something to do with their previous links to Walford" as well as wondering if their son Alan is "another nasty Nick Cotton."

 Joyce Murray

 Joyce Murray, played by Maggie Steed, first appears in the episode broadcast on 26 May 2017, along with her husband, Ted Murray, played by Christopher Timothy.
 On 22 March 2018, it was announced that Steed would be leaving the show.
 Joyce was killed off on 29 March.

-Ted and Joyce are a married couple, who arrive in Albert Square after being rehoused.
-They finish packing up their flat at Walford Towers and arrive at their new home.
-Ted tells Joyce that Dot Branning (June Brown) is their neighbour, who they already know.
-Dot's son Nick Cotton (John Altman) used to be friends with their son, Alan, though Joyce says Nick was behind a break-in at their flat once and Dot was a busybody.
-Joyce is upset that Ted has brought a box with them after agreeing to "keep the past in the past".
-Joyce instructs Ted to keep it out of her way and he opens the box, which has a gun inside.
-Ted and Joyce meet up with a friend, Joan Murfield (Eileen Davies), and talk about a family they describe as being "neighbours from hell" who nearly killed Joan.
-Ted and Joyce decide they like their new home as it is peaceful but are then horrified to discover that Karen Taylor (Lorraine Stanley) and her children have moved in above them, as Karen is the woman who caused Joan's nervous breakdown.
-Joyce is hurt but not surprised when her and Ted's daughter, Judith, cancels her visit on Father's Day.